 “Today you’ll do a little research.
 You must find out what each organelle, or cell part, does – as well as where it’s found.”

 “I’ve shared the URLs for a few websites with you.
 The interactive cell models on Cells Alive! provide great visuals and information.
-Biology4Kids.
-You can also learn about cells with HubPages.
+It’s my absolute favorite.
+Additionally, you learn about cells on Biology4Kids and HubPages.
 And yes, I shared the link to the rap too.
 Those of you who are musically inclined may use it as a resource as well.”

 The Organelle Trail